 Global Partnerships in Innovative Advocacy: Frequently Asked Questions

-This is a new HRC Global program that offers capacity-building and strategic planning partnerships to selected organizations that are working to improve the lives of LGBTQ communities in their countries.
+This is a HRC Global program that offers capacity-building and strategic planning partnerships to selected organizations that are working to improve the lives of LGBTQ communities in their countries.
 The goal of the partnership is to strengthen the equality movement in each partner country through more effective advocacy, campaigning, organizing and outreach.

-Based on decades of lessons learned in the U.S. and around the world, over a period of six to nine months we will provide a series of customized two-day workshops in-country, delivered by trained HRC staff and/or consultants, to help organizations develop creative and innovative plans to move their programs and organizations to the next level.
+Based on decades of lessons learned in the U.S. and around the world, over a period of six to nine months we will provide a series of customized two-day workshops in-country, delivered by trained HRC staff and/or experts, to help organizations develop creative and innovative plans to move their programs and organizations to the next level.

 Working alongside each organization, community and its allies, we will travel to your country to deliver three workshops over the course of six to nine months, during which we will assess the opportunities you may have and share ideas and lessons learned from partners in the U.S. and beyond.
 We will help partners strategize on the best way forward, decide on a specific course of action, create comprehensive yet manageable plans to achieve desired outcomes and advise on how to resource, launch and implement these plans.
-Between visits, HRC will be available for ad-hoc and regular consultation by Skype or online.
+Between visits, HRC will be available for periodic consultation by Skype or online.

 Who can apply?